 The Himalayan gene also occurs in rats, mice, rabbits, horses and dogs.

-3. The gene involved also affects the eyes
+8. The gene involved in Seal Point Siamese also affects the eyes

 The Himalayan gene (cs) is recessive, which means the cat must inherit two copies of the gene (one from each parent) to be a seal point.
 As seal point Siamese cats don’t carry the genes for solid or tabby, they can only produce pointed offspring.